-The College of Natural Resources welcomes transfer applicants to each of its ten majors.
-Priority for admission is given to students with excellent preparation for a major, as we do not accept students transferring with undeclared status.
+The Rausser College of Natural Resources welcomes transfer applicants to each of its nine majors.
+Priority for admission is given to students with excellent preparation for a major, as we do not accept students transferring as undeclared.

-Students wishing to transfer into CNR should also contact the undergraduate advisor for the major they are interested in to help determine whether they have met the appropriate prerequisite courses requirements.
-Our advisors can also tell you about the kinds of opportunities offered in each major, and help you to make a decision about which major is right for you.
+Students interested in applying to transfer to Rausser should also contact the undergraduate advisor for the major they are interested in to help determine whether they have met the appropriate prerequisite course requirements.
+Our advisors can also tell you about the kinds of opportunities offered in each major and help you to make a decision about which major is right for you.

 Please also feel free to email firstname.lastname@example.org if you need further advice or assistance.

-If you are applying to the College of Natural Resources as a transfer student, you must directly apply to one of our undergraduate majors.
-The UC Berkeley Office of Undergraduate Admissions directs the overall application process, but CNR faculty and staff from your intended major will review your application as well.
+If you are applying to the Rausser College of Natural Resources as a transfer student, you must directly apply to one of our undergraduate majors.
+The UC Berkeley Office of Undergraduate Admissions directs the overall application process, but Rausser faculty and staff will review your application as well.

-As you prepare for transfer admission, you will want to complete the lower-division articulated courses for the particular CNR major in which you are interested.
+As you prepare for transfer admission, you will want to complete the lower-division articulated courses for the particular College major that you are interested in.
 The ASSIST website has all of the information on transferable course credit for California community colleges and other schools in the UC and CSU systems.
 If you earned credit at another college or university, those courses will be evaluated after you apply.

-Transfer applicants are evaluated based on the strength of their academic preparation, including the number of fulfilled requirements, the grade point average in required courses, and the cumulative grade point average.
-Applicants’ personal statements and supplementary information on the application are also strongly considered and a very important aspect of the application.
-Students applying to CNR programs should have a solid understanding of the major.
+Transfer applicants will be evaluated based on the strength of their academic preparation for the major to which they have applied, the grade point average in the required courses, and their cumulative GPA.
+Applicants’ personal statements and supplementary information are also strongly considered and are very important aspects of the admissions process.
+Transfer students apply through the Office of Undergraduate Admissions.

 Important information for applicants

+It is imperative for transfers to fulfill lower-division course requirements.
 Students who do not complete the lower-division courses for their intended major are less likely to be offered admission.
-Students who have not met minimum requirements are rarely considered for extensions to complete coursework in summer.
-Students who need to complete key lower division courses (eg. Chemistry, Calculus, or Biology) when they begin at Berkeley are not considered for admission and should wait to apply for the following year.
-Students who are admitted but do not fulfill the lower division minimum requirements may have their admissions cancelled.
-It is imperative for transfers to fulfill lower division course requirements.
+Students who have not met minimum requirements are rarely considered for extensions to complete coursework in the summer.
+Students who need to complete key lower-division courses (eg. Chemistry, Calculus, or Biology) when they begin at Berkeley are not considered for admission and should wait to apply for the following year.
+Students who are admitted but do not fulfill the lower division minimum requirements may have their admissions canceled.

 IGETC - Intersegmental General Education Transfer Curriculum

-IGETC does not fully satisfy lower-division requirements for CNR majors, nor is it used as an admissions criterion.
+IGETC does not fully satisfy lower-division requirements for Rausser College majors, nor is it used as an admissions criterion.
 For some majors, IGETC does satisfy certain breadth requirements.
-You may find that you have to take fewer courses overall if you just focus on fulfilling a specific major’s lower-division requirements.
-For information on the requirements, please see ASSIST and the list of specific major requirements.
+Please contact your intended major advisor for more information about IGETC and its application to your transfer requirements.